 King’s is a vibrant, happy school where girls and boys learn collaboratively together alongside a recognition of their differences.
 The aim of our education is to turn our students into successful adults and to prepare them to thrive in the professional world.
 We believe a co-ed environment is a better place to help children learn and to gain experiences to take them through into their adult lives.
-The argument for and against single sex systems are extensive but King’s has shown through its successful examination results and superb university destinations record that girls and boys thrive in a co-ed environment.
-We believe the decision for parents in choosing the right school for their child comes down to two questions: how successful is the school under consideration and what does it offer beyond an academic education?
+The arguments for and against single sex systems are extensive but King’s has shown through its successful examination results and superb university destinations record that girls and boys thrive in a co-ed environment.
+We believe the decision for parents in choosing the right school for their child comes down to two questions: how successful is the school under consideration, and what does it offer beyond an academic education?
 Our vision as a school is to do the very best for each of our students through great learning, opportunity and challenge, so that they gain the confidence to achieve more than they thought possible, at a school they love.
 We hope very much that you will consider King’s for your child and we look forward to welcoming you to one of of our Open Events, School Tours or Taster Days.

 Girls and boys are used to playing together in nurseries and playgroups, and moving to school is a natural progression.
 At King’s we have a wide range of activities and equipment in the playground and the classroom to appeal to boys and girls.
 We believe that stereotyping children’s behaviour based on gender at this age is potentially damaging, and we think it is both important and natural that boys and girls mix as friends and classmates.